My AccountLog In & Unlock

 Logging in to Bitwarden retrieves the encrypted vault data and decrypts the vault data locally on your device.
 In practice, that means two things:

-2. Logging in will always require you to be connected to the internet (or, if you are self-hosting, connected to the server), because you need access to the encrypted vault in order to retrieve it for local decryption.
+2. Logging in will always require you to be connected to the internet (or, if you are self-hosting, connected to the server) to download the encrypted vault to disk, which will subsequently be decrypted in your device's memory.

 Unlocking